 Some Common Questions

 1. When should I start applying for college?

-Here’s a simple example: If you hope to go to college in the fall after your high school graduation, your application will open in the summer before your senior year or in the fall of your senior year.
-What can you do to best prepare for application season?
-Decide what schools you want to apply to, take the ACT/SAT, read some stellar examples for college admissions essays, and ask for some letters of recommendation from your favorite teachers and counselors.
-Oh, and breathe – you’ve got this.
+For example: If you plan on attending college in the fall after your high school graduation, your application will open in the summer before or fall of your senior year.
+You can prepare for the application season by deciding what schools you’d like to apply to, taking the ACT/SAT, reading top admissions essays, and asking teachers and counselors for letters of recommendation.
+Decide what schools you want to apply to, take the ACT/SAT, read some stellar examples of college admissions essays, and ask for some letters of recommendation from your favorite teachers and counselors.

 2. Where do I find application(s)?

 You’ll find application information on each college’s website.
 Many colleges use the Common App or the Coalition App as their application, but some colleges have a unique application or application system.
 For example, you can apply to the University of California schools through their unique application portal.
 Additionally, each college’s website has information about their specific requirements, program-specific information, and supplemental essay prompts.
 Research and devour everything on each school’s website because you’ll likely also find application tips, fees, test score requirements, and much more!

 Many students are so excited about college they immediately apply for the fall semester.
 But guess what?
 There are other options!
 Let’s say you want to take some time for yourself.
 Maybe you want to save some money or travel before you start college.
 Most schools offer a spring semester start.
 Keep in mind that some colleges require a mandatory summer session.

 Starting college during the summer semester can be an advantage because you’ll get a sneak peek of campus life before the beginning of the fall semester.
 Check out each school’s website for specifics about school start options.